Mercury is not a 'dead planet': Bright streaks on the planet indicate activity

 Illustration of Mercury's western and eastern elongation.
 (Representative Cover Image Source: Getty Images | Photo by themotioncloud)

-New observations of Mercury indicate that the planet is active and alive, thanks to the discovery of several bright streaks, or "lineae," on the planet.
+The discovery of several bright streaks, or "lineae," on Mercury indicates that the planet is active and alive.
 The study, published in Nature Communications Earth & Environment, was carried out by Dr. Valentin Bickel from the Center for Space and Habitability at the University of Bern and from the NCCR PlanetS, along with researchers from the Astronomical Observatory of Padua (INAF).

 Image of streaks or 'lineae' on the slopes of a crater wall on Mercury and the bright hollows from which streaks originate.
 (Image Source: MESSENGER | Photo by NASA / JHUAPL / Carnegie Institution of Washington)